uweschmitt/emzed2/website/installation.rst

 5. optional: install `R <http://www.r-project.org/>`_ if you want to use *XCMS* or any other *R* library.

+6. In case of problems, read :ref:`fix_windows` !!!.

 Installation on Ubuntu Linux
 ~~~~~~~~~~